michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 # User Stories

-This page displays the different cases for which a user can use the app.
-And the different functionalities as well as situations.
+This page displays the different cases for which a user can use the app as well as different functionality and situations.

 Links:
 [User story 1](#making-a-workout)